Oct 1, 2021, 1:52:56 PM CDT Dec 21, 2021, 2:11:49 PM CST

 Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health℠ and Professor at UT Southwestern, shares the latest information about breakthrough COVID‑19 infections and how they may affect your family's health.

-Vaccinated people can still get COVID‑19, but their risk is lower
+Vaccinated children can still get COVID‑19, but their risk is lower

 • Limiting exposure to unvaccinated people who could be infected

-Breakthrough infections are a difficult reminder that this pandemic is not yet over, but the data is clear that vaccination is the best way to protect your family.
+Breakthrough infections are a difficult reminder that COVID-19 is still around, but the data is clear that vaccination is the best way to protect your family.

 Dr. Jeffrey Kahn

-Vaccinated people with a breakthrough infection usually don't get as ill
+Vaccinated children with a breakthrough infection usually don't get as sick

-Although vaccinated people can get COVID‑19, the COVID‑19 vaccines are still highly effective in protecting individuals from illness.
+Although vaccinated children can get COVID‑19, the COVID‑19 vaccines are still highly effective in protecting your children from getting sick.
 COVID‑19 vaccines are proven to:

 • Reduce severe symptoms